jwulf/zeebe-split-merge-demo/PGC-README.md

 Another approach is to break out the file processing to its own workflow, with its own context.

-A master workflow spawns a new workflow for each file processing task, passing in the appropriate configuration.
+A master workflow starts a new workflow for each file processing task, passing in the appropriate configuration.

 Communication from the file processing workflow back to the master workflow is via message.
-When a file has been processed, it messages the result back to the master workflow, which collates the results.
+When a file has been processed, it messages the result back to the master workflow, which aggregates the results.

+This is illustrated in `bpmn/split-inputs.bpmn` (the master workflow) and `bpmn/do-processing.bpmn` (the file processing workflow).